-County of Sacramento Department of Human Assistance
+County of Sacramento, Department of Health and Human Services

 THE NUMBER OF UNDUPLICATED RSVP VOLUNTEERS: An estimated 400 RSVP Volunteers will serve in Sacramento County, Sutter County, and the city of Roseville.

 TYPES OF POPULATIONS THE VOLUNTEERS WILL SERVE: RSVP volunteers will serve children, low income families, seniors, veterans, and animals.